By Molly Patrick

-Okay lover, today I want to talk about your mindset and how it relates to eating a ridiculously healthy plant based diet – because the two are absolutely connected.
+Okay lover, today I want to talk about your mindset and how it relates to eating a ridiculously healthy plant based diet.

-Whether you’re new to this and you’re still trying to figure out if nutritional yeast is the stuff you make bread with.
+Whether you’re new to all of this and still trying to figure out if nutritional yeast is the stuff you make bread with or not.
 Whether you teeter between kale and chocolate cake.
 Or whether you’ve been doing this for a long time and you know exactly how much vitamin B12 your body needs each day.

 Regardless of where you currently sit on the healthy eating spectrum, we all have minds that are capable of getting in our own way and plant blocking our best efforts.